 For many mothers in the Middle East, breastfeeding in public is an issue because of modesty.
 In my post on breastfeeding in hijab, I mentioned Muslim women who use nursing covers.
 In this post I’ll explain what a cover does and how to choose one that is functional, comfortable and “green.”

 Breastfeeding a baby is not only good for the baby, but can go a long way to “greening” Islam.
-If you are breastfeeding a baby, this Muslim American blogger recommends buying a special coverup.
+If you are breastfeeding a baby, some Muslim American bloggers recommend buying a special coverup.
 Here in the Middle East, modesty among religious Christians, Moslems, and Jews is often associated with inhibitions about nursing in public. […]

 Scientists have long known that human breast milk is high in dioxins, environmental contaminants that enter our diets when we ingest agricultural pesticides.
 Researchers at the University of Rochester School of Medicine exposed pregnant mice to a dioxin known as TCDD.
 The results showed that TCDD “caused severe defects in mammary gland development and function. […]